« back to Interior Home Improvement forum

 I recently ran into the same issue in a bathroom; pain in the butt.
 I feel the years of getting hot and cold with moisture mixed in made my my wall paper impossible to get off.
 I ended up using stuff from Lowes called piranah, which worked well.
 But the tool i used to score the paper ruined the drywall.
 I wont use this method again. |

 Honest and really really really – steam.
-Can you tell I have an opinion on this? -- A year into redoing my home - a year to go. |
+Can you tell I have an opinion on this? -- Working on my home for 2 years and counting. |

 This is why one of the things I don’t do is put up wallpaper because someday it needs to come down. -- The difference between a pro and an amateur, an amateur points out his mistakes |

 Great point Gary.
 It brings up a point.
 I put a very heavy texture in the bathrooms.
-I should probably just put up new Sheetrock instead of spending a day in a cloud of dust and another day repairing. -- A year into redoing my home - a year to go. |
+I should probably just put up new Sheetrock instead of spending a day in a cloud of dust and another day repairing. -- Working on my home for 2 years and counting. |

 The one big advantage of new drywall is just that…it gives you a nice straight new wall to start over with.
 No waves and humps and bumps from years of patching, scraping, and God knows what else.
 Plus any underlying issues hidden behind the old wall covering can be addressed -- The difference between a pro and an amateur, an amateur points out his mistakes |